Last Truck Scheduling for Middle-mile Next-day Delivery Coverage: Introduction

 \subsection{Contributions}

-We introduce and formulate the problem of maximizing NDD services in the middle-mile by deciding the departure of last trucks (Section \ref{sec:problem-introduction}).
-We present three variants of this problem that are motivated by different operational constraints encountered in practice.
-Namely, we consider networks where: the Fulfillment Centers (origin nodes) have outbound capacity constraints (maximum number of concurrently-departing trucks); or the Delivery Stations (destination nodes) have inbound capacity constraints (maximum number of concurrently-arriving trucks); or both.
+In detail, we introduce the problem of maximizing the demand coverage of NDD services in the middle-mile by deciding the departure of last trucks (Section \ref{sec:problem-introduction}).
+We consider only direct FC - DS connections due to the need for expedite delivery and the hard deadlines that the last trucks, by definition, need to meet.
+We present three problem variants motivated by different operational constraints encountered in practice.
+Namely, we consider networks where: the Fulfillment Centers (origin nodes) have outbound capacity constraints, i.e., maximum number of concurrently-departing trucks; or the Delivery Stations (destination nodes) have inbound capacity constraints, namely maximum number of concurrently-arriving trucks; or both.
 We characterize the complexity of these problems and assess their properties in Section \ref{sec:theoretical}, where we prove that all variants are NP-hard to solve and, further, the inbound-constrained problem is hard to approximate to $\geq (1-1/e)\cdot \texttt{opt}$.
+In other words, designing the middle-mile last truck schedule so as to maximize coverage is a hard combinatorial problem, and this hinders its direct solution with off-the-shelf commercial MIP solvers when we encounter practical (thus, large) problem instances.

 Having delved into their structure, we then propose a greedy and a pipage-based approximation algorithm, with performance guarantees of $1/2$ and $(1-1/e)$, respectively, which can solve the outbound-constrained (Section \ref{sec:ob}) and inbound-constrained (Section \ref{sec:ib}) variants.
-Moreover, we elaborate on their implementation details, introducing different (and novel) pipage execution strategies which trade-off runtime speed with performance (optimality gap).
-We launch a series of experiments with carefully selected datasets (see Appendix \ref{app:data}) to evaluate all the proposed algorithms, where we find their performance to be even better than the above worst-case bounds.

-Finally, in Section \ref{sec:iob} we tackle the most compounded problem variant, i.e., the one with both inbound (at the DSs) and outbound (at the FCs) constraints, using Lagrangian heuristics.
+Moreover, we elaborate on their implementation details, introducing novel pipage execution strategies which trade-off runtime speed with performance (optimality gap).
+In Section \ref{sec:iob} we tackle the most compounded problem variant, i.e., the one with both inbound (at the DSs) and outbound (at the FCs) constraints, using Lagrangian heuristics.
 That is, we relax either the inbound or the outbound constraint, which creates a modified outbound (respectively, inbound) constrained problem with an objective that includes the relaxation penalties.
-Using a dual descent method with the Polyak step, we solve these problems to obtain, surprisingly, a near-optimal solution in most experiments.
-We conclude and discuss future directions in Section \ref{sec:discussion}.
+Using a dual descent method with the Polyak step, we solve these problems to obtain solutions that are surprisingly-close to the solution found by commercial MIP solvers.